 How?
 Using innovative storytelling to point out the problem of mass demolitions and to highlight the positive climate impact of energy-efficient renovation and other societal benefits of preserving existing buildings as an alternative approach to city planning.

-The focus of the project is on crowd-based investigation, in which citizens report on buildings threatened with demolition and share stories about these buildings through a so-called CrowdNewsroom.
-The different stories are collected in real time and shown online on an interactive map.
+The focus of the project is on crowd-based investigation, in which citizens report on buildings threatened with demolition and share stories about these buildings through the so-called CrowdNewsroom.
+The different stories are collected in real time and shown online on an interactive map, which can be found under Abriss-Atlas.ch.
 The result is a continuously growing directory that illuminates the variety of relationships citizens have with existing buildings while highlighting their impact on urban society.
-Individual stories will also be published in the media to create public awareness.
-The aim is to launch a public debate about alternatives to mass demolition, supported by partners from industry and civil society.
+The Abriss-Atlas.ch has grown to almost 1,500 registered cases so far.

 Where?
 Switzerland is the perfect case study.
 As a small country with a lot of construction activity, it is ideally suited for this pilot project.
 The innovative approach of crowd-based storytelling with the CrowdNewsroom has already been tested in Switzerland on other issues with encouraging results.
 The ultimate goal of the project is to promote urban communities by maintaining cities as places of social identification and to drastically reduce the climate impact of the building sector through a transition based on best practice within the industry.
 The international presentation of the project and its findings should allow similar research to be carried out in other countries.
 Put together, the positive impact on the climate through the preservation of more building stock and its climate-friendly renovation is an important factor, alongside clean construction, in making construction more climate friendly.